jahid-csedu/tiger-it-coding-test/README.md

 # Project Short Description
-- The project has 4 pages in total(login, home, add contacts and view contacts)
+- The project has 4 view pages in total(login, home, add contacts and view contacts)
-- pages are protected with proper access control
+- Pages are protected with proper access control as per guideline of the project
-- there are 2 types of user roles (ADMIN, USER)
+- There are 2 types of user roles (ADMIN, USER)
-- for USER use username=user and password=user
+- For USER use username=user and password=user
-- for ADMIN user username=admin and password=admin
+- For ADMIN user username=admin and password=admin
+- There is a script in the resources folder named data.sql where I have created the users and roles. the passwords are hashed by BCrypt. you can create as many users as you want but for this project I have handled 2 roles only.
-- admin can view contact list as well as add contact
+- ADMIN can view contact list as well as add a contact
-- user can only view the contact list
+- USER can only view the contact list
 - I have created 2 table in the database name users and roles and another table for many to many relationship of users and roles for user authentication
-- there are 2 rest apis. one for add new contact another for get all contacts
+- There are 2 rest apis. one for add new contact another for get all contacts
-- rest apis are secured with spring basic http authentication i.e. username and password should be provided in the request header
+- Rest apis are secured with spring basic http authentication i.e. username and password should be provided in the request header
-- the project has basic error handling mechanism for rest apis
+- The project has basic error handling mechanism for rest apis